athul-22/cu-ai-model/README.md

 - ✅ Langchain TypeScript integration
 - ✅ PineconeDB as the knowledge store
 - ✅ Dark Mode with persistent theme-switching

-## 🗃️ Pre-requisites
-- Create a free account and get an OPEN_AI key from platform.openai.com
-- Create a free account and get access to PineconeDB
-- And populate your `.env` file with the required information.

-## 💬 Good to know
-- The PineconeDB index creation happens when we run `npm run prepare:data`, but its better to create it manually if you dont want the command to fail.
-- If the command fails, then give sometime for pinecone index to get initialized and try to run the command again, it should work eventually.

 ## 🧞 Commands